ZhuGroup-Yale/fcdmft/README.md

 2. Derive impurity Hamiltonian and GW double counting term by running `si_set_ham.py`;

 3. Perform GW+DMFT calculation by running `run_dmft.py` (serial or MPI/OpenMP).
 All DMFT parameters should be set in `run_dmft.py`.
+In this example, CCSD-GF is used as impurity solver.
+See `run_dmft` for sample Slurm submission script.

+4. (Optional) One may use a CAS-CI treatment when solving the impurity problem.
+See `CAS-CCSD/run_dmft.py` for setting CAS-related parameters.

 References
 ----------